Graded transcendental functions: an application to four-point amplitudes with one off-shell leg

 The process of deriving canonical bases and fixing boundary constants was described in detail.
 For the latter, we parametrized the differential equations on carefully chosen one-dimensional slices, on which the alphabet simplifies.
 Separately on each segment, we solved the simplified DEs and enforced the relevant regular or singular boundary behaviour.
 Through a matching of the solutions at the intersections of the segments, we were then able to transport all the boundary information to a single kinematic point, where the value of all integrals is completely fixed.
 All master integrals were solved up to the last $\e$ order contributing to a three-loop amplitude in terms of Chen iterated integrals.

-Further, we formulated and implemented a method for constructing a minimal graded basis of transcendental functions tailored to a scattering amplitude.
+Building upon the concept of a minimal graded basis of transcendental functions~\cite{Chicherin:2020oor,Chicherin:2021dyp}, we formulated and implemented a method for constructing such a basis tailored to a scattering amplitude.
 Instead of conventional master integrals, we expressed the $\mathcal{N}=4$ sYM form factor in a basis of functions of uniform weight where its remarkable properties are manifestly satisfied.
 In particular, we determined for the first time with a direct calculation its alphabet and confirmed several conjectured adjacency conditions.
 We expressed the finite remainder in terms of Chen iterated integrals as well as MPLs, including terms beyond the symbol, and checked agreement with the bootstrapped expression as well as the numerical evaluation at a specific kinematic point available in the literature.